 The Missouri Landowners Alliance is a non-profit, Missouri corporation organized in 2014.
-We are managed by a four-person Board of Directors and officers, none of whom will receive any compensation (other than for out-of-pocket expenses).
+We are managed by a four-person Board of Directors and officers, none of whom receive any compensation.

 Our Alliance it working hard to earn your trust, recruit members and Collect donations.
 Lots of people have stepped forward to help, including our lead attorney, Paul Agathen.
 Four other attorneys are also providing consultation and assistance to Paul on various matters.
 But, our need for more help is constant and we urge you to assist us in any way you can.

 For More information please contact us:

 Cameron, MO 64429